 It is an open green space that has been very important to so many local people during this difficult time of the Covid-19 pandemic.
 A regionally important wildlife haven, it is a site that protects many hundreds of local houses from flooding, and is a much-used community asset.

-It is currently still owned by Hansons, who extracted the minerals.
+Until recently it was owned by Hansons, who extracted the minerals.
 In November 2020 Hanson formally notified Waverley Borough Council of their intention to sell the site.
-This puts a question mark over its future.
+This put a question mark over its future.

 For more information about Tice’s Meadow Nature Reserve visit their website: www.ticesmeadow.org